secretflow/mplang/README.md

 print("Is Alice poorer than Bob?", mplang.fetch(sim, result))
 ```

+## Examples

+See the dedicated examples guide in [`examples/README.md`](examples/README.md) for installation of extra dependencies and runnable scripts.

 ## Learn More

 - **Tutorials**: Check out the `tutorials/` directory for in-depth, runnable examples covering conditions, loops, and more.